bdrtsky/nuxt-ackee/docs/content/en/index.md

 ## Usage

 This module injects `$ackee` into your application.
-It contains an [`ackee-tracker` instance](https://github.com/electerious/ackee-tracker#%EF%B8%8F-instance-api) (but not only, see [asking for consent](#asking-for-content)).
-You can use it to create and update new records and action, and more.
+It contains an [`ackee-tracker` instance](https://github.com/electerious/ackee-tracker#%EF%B8%8F-instance-api) (but not only, see [asking for consent](#asking-for-consent)).
+You can use it to create and update new records, actions, and more.

 <alert>